The program information below is valid for the fall 2022 term (September 1, 2022 - December 31, 2022).

 - PHYS 781 Fundamentals of Astrophysics

 - An average of at least 70% must be obtained in the required courses.
 A minimum grade of 65% is required for a pass in each course.
-No more than 2 courses, of the first 4 taken, can have averages of less than 70%.
 If a student does not meet these minimum grade requirements, or receives a failing grade in any course, the student may be required to withdraw from the program.

-- Note: The student's committee may still require more courses dependent on the student's background.
+- The student's Advisory Committee may require additional courses dependent on the student's background.

 - Link(s) to courses